Our Sanctuary Animals

 Inola Raven

 Inola was pulled from a kill pen in Pennsylvania in March 2024.
 She worked hard for the Amish her entire life and was sent to a kill pen for unknown reasons.
 Inola is about 16 years old and an absolute angel.
 Inola did wonderful in quarantine and was a favorite of all the staff.
 Inola is a Dutch Harness Horse and as gentle as they come, she is also very very obsessed with water.
 Inola loves to splash around in the creek and the water troughs, and will push the other horses out of the way when they’re getting hosed down on a hot day to get all the water to herself.
 Inola also enjoys dogs.
 We have a few large dogs that we take to the fields to run and she has never had an issue with them running around her.
-Inola will need her feet worked on as she’s only known poor fitted shoes but she is very good for the farrier.
+Inola’s feet were awful when she arrived from years of using poorly fitted shoes.
+After wonderful farrier work, her feet look brand new and she’s not longer sore.
 It is unlikely she to had good vet work done in her life, but she behaves well for the vet staff, as long as they keep giving her cookies.
-She needs dental work and possibly chiroproactic care as well.
-Inola has had at least one foal before.
-She is integrating well with the herd and has even let us ride her for a few minutes bareback with a side pull halter.
-Inola will be retrained from a bit to bitless bridle, and will be mainly trained with bareback riding as this is what she is most used to.
+Inola has had at least one foal before, and we believe she was used as a broodmare for a while.
+Inola is being retrained from a bit to bitless bridle, and will be mainly trained with bareback riding.
+She’s turned into such a loving and sweet horse over the last few months.
+While she’s still the boss, she’s no where near as assertive to the other horses, and has really integrated well into the herd.

 Ronan

 Ronan is a two year old Morgan gelding who was dumped at a kill pen due to sickness and injury.
 We knew if we didn’t pull him he would be undoubtedly sent to slaughter in Canada.
-Ronan arrived at quarantine with strangles and likely has skeletal and tendon issues from being worked way too hard far too young.
+Ronan arrived at quarantine with strangles and has several skeletal and tendon issues from being worked way too hard far too young.
 At only two he had been carrying carts and riders on hard concrete streets.
 Ronan will need extensive veterinary and farrier care, as well as mental and emotional rehab to grow into the horse we know he can be.
-Currently, Ronan is very scared of people, he definitely hasn’t had many good ones in his life up to this point.
-Our goal is to rehabilitate Ronan to the point where he can be adopted out in the future.
-Once he arrives at the sanctuary, we will be able to better evaluate his condition and begin treatment.
-If Ronan is deemed able to be adopted out, he will need an experienced forever home with the resources and knowledge to help him continue his recovery.
-Once Ronan arrives, we will update with more recent pictures.
-Ronan will beging ground work training as soon as he has setlled in to the herd and we can safely begin to work with him.
+Currently, Ronan is very scared of people he doesn’t know, but unlike how he was when he arrived a few months ago, he now warms up to people quickly and is very curious about them.

 Strider